 The issues with some forms of hernia mesh are considered to be a product defect.
-If you or a loved one was injured when the product was inserted, you should consider contacting a lawyer to see if they can represent you.
+If you or a loved one was injured when the product was inserted, you should consider contacting a Columbus hernia mesh lawyer to see if they can represent you.

-Babin Law, LLC has years of experience dealing with product defect cases in the Columbus, Ohio area.
+Babin Law, LLC has years of experience dealing with product defect cases in the Columbus area.

 What is Hernia Mesh?

 A hernia occurs when an organ of fatty tissue squeezes through a weak spot in the muscles of connective tissue called fascia.
 It affects the abdominal area.
 It is typically caused by heavy lifting, but it can also be due to obesity.
 Symptoms include a bulge, swelling, and pain.

 In most cases, hernias will need to be treated with surgery.
 During hernia surgery, a doctor will return the tissue to its normal location and close the defect.
 They will then apply a hernia mesh to support the damaged tissue as it heals.
 The mesh can be attached with stitches, staples, or glue.

-Non absorbable hernia mesh will remain in the body permanently and serve to reinforce the area.
+Non-absorbable hernia mesh will remain in the body permanently and serve to reinforce the area.
 The absorbable mesh will dissolve over time.